 I am also adding my favorite product I could not live out whenever my son was prescribed antibiotics- the medication dispenser mini bottle.
 He did not like the taste of the medicine and I could not use the syringe very well on him.
 I was able to get the medicine down by using this mini bottle either with the medicine alone or mixed with breast milk or formula (medication will normally tell you what it can and cannot be mixed with).

-Dressing your child appropriately: Overdressing your baby can trap in heat raising a temperature yet underdressing your baby can give them a chill.
+Dressing your child appropriately: Overdressing your baby can trap in heat, raising a temperature, yet underdressing your baby can give them a chill.
 Try to make your baby as comfortable as possible.
 Dress him or her in light cotton layers.
 Cotton breathes and allows the release of heat and exchange of air.
 Your baby's needs will change.
 When he or she is sweaty, take off a layer, maybe use a damp washcloth on his or her forehead.
 When he or she seems cold, put back on layers.
-Remember how you feel with a fever- at times you are very hot while other times you feel like you have the chills.
-I tend to dress my baby in thin cotton two piece pajamas with a thin cotton sleepsac.
-I take off the sleepsac at times and found the two piece pajamas do not trap as much heat as one-piece of footsie pajamas but still cover the baby.
+Remember how you feel with a fever- at times, you are very hot, while other times, you feel like you have the chills.
+I tend to dress my baby in thin cotton two-piece pajamas with a thin cotton sleepsac.
+I take off the sleepsac at times and found the two-piece pajamas do not trap as much heat as one-piece of footsie pajamas but still cover the baby.

-Taking care of an infant can be nerve-wrecking.
+Taking care of an infant can be nerve-wracking.
 Most parents are torn between calling the pediatrist at every change in their infant to attempting not to call and handle the situation themselves.
 You should ask your pediatrician when you should call the office.
 Here is a list of guidelines most doctors would recommend you follow when you have a sick infant.
 Keep in mind, if your baby has pre-existing conditions or a history of medical issues, your doctor may want you to call sooner rather than later.

 Fever: In general, you should call your pediatrician if your infant under three months of age has a rectal temperature at or above 100.4 F., if your infant aged 3-6 months has a temperature above 101 F., or if an infant above 6 months has a temperature above 103 F.